Reimagine State Government

 Catalyzed by the COVID-19 pandemic, the State seized an opportunity to create a more nimble, flexible workforce, which included where and how employees worked.
 Remote work, office hoteling, and other best practices began to emerge to create a new, innovative operating model for the State of Colorado.
 In an effort to better manage resources and save costs, we set a goal to reduce the State's physical footprint by one million square feet by 2025.
 We identified underutilized assets as well as opportunities to use space differently, maximize efficiency, and reduce costs, without reducing quality of service.

 Since July 2020, the State of Colorado has focused on reducing leased space as shown in the chart below.
-As leases come up for renewal, and as renovations are made to existing State facilities, we expect to be able to find permanent budget reductions as a result of our efforts in a few years.
-The State is also working to reduce total square footage, including owned property, through the Office of the State Architect’s published strategic office space plan.
+As leases come up for renewal, and as renovations are made to existing State facilities, we anticipate permanent budget reductions as a result of our efforts.

 Responsibly Manage the State Budget

 In FY 2021-22, the Governor proposed $271 million in General Fund reductions, continuing many of the one-time reductions from FY 2020-21 shown in the first chart below.
-For FY 2022-23, the Governor has proposed to pre-pay over $1.8 billion to reduce liabilities in future fiscal years.
-Through these investments, and thanks to the leadership of the Legislature, Colorado has already increased its state reserves by 30% since the Governor took office, and the Governor has proposed further investments to double the reserve by FY 2022-23, as shown in the second chart below.
+Then, in FY 2022-23, the Governor proposed to pre-pay over $1.8 billion to reduce liabilities in future fiscal years.
+Through these investments, and thanks to the leadership of the Legislature, Colorado has already more than doubled its state reserves since the Governor took office, as indicated in the second chart below.

 Increase Access to Virtual Services

 It is crucial that we ensure government services are available to anyone, anywhere, anytime they are needed.
-State workers have been able to work from home at greater rates since March 2020, quickly representing a new normal for many workers across the economy.
-Being able to provide government services via phones, laptops, and kiosks also became more important than ever before.
+Coloradans are able to work from home at greater rates since March 2020, quickly representing a new normal for many workers across the economy.
+Being able to provide government services via phones, laptops, and kiosks has become more important than ever before.

-Through strategic problem solving, a team of interagency State employees was able to increase digital government services by identifying opportunities to expand the number of online service offerings, while also expanding access to those services across Colorado.
-Nearly 150,000 of the transactions that occurred last year were converted from in-person to virtual.
-Moving forward, the State is focusing on reaching the ambitious goal of providing as close to 100% of our services virtually as possible, and believe we will accomplish this goal by 2026.
+Through strategic problem solving, a team of interagency State employees increased digital government services by identifying opportunities to expand the number of online service offerings, while also expanding access to those services across Colorado.
+During the pandemic, the state converted nearly 150,000 transactions from in-person to virtual, as shown in the first chart below.
+Moving forward, the State is focusing on reaching the ambitious goal of providing as close to 100% of our services virtually as possible by 2026.

 Accomplish More Bold Goals